rbccps-iisc/ideam/README.md

         $ python smartcity-middleware.py install --config-file middleware.conf

-2. **Start smartcity middleware.**
+2. **Start smart city middleware.**

         $ python smartcity-middleware.py start

     or run `python smartcity-middleware.py -h` for more details.

-3. **Serving Smartcity middleware on** https://localhost:8443
+3. **Serving smart city middleware on** https://localhost:8443

     The application will be serving with a self-signed certificate.
 If you want to use your certificate, have your .crt and .key file as config/kong/default_443.crt and config/kong/default_443.key respectively.

 ### NOTE:
    Middleware has been tested on macOS as well.
-   After satisfying the requierments, mention `OS=macOS` in middleware.conf.
+   After satisfying the requirements, mention `OS=macOS` in middleware.conf.
 Then follow instructions mentioned in Usage.

 ### TODO: